Mark Zandi: Career

-Zandi is on the board of directors of MGIC, the nation's largest private mortgage insurance company, and The Reinvestment Fund, a large CDFI that makes investments in disadvantaged neighborhoods.
+Zandi is on the board of directors of MGIC, the nation's largest private mortgage insurance company, and served on the board of The Reinvestment Fund, a large CDFI that makes investments in disadvantaged neighborhoods, stepping down as director in January 2023.

 Writings and research

 In 2008, Zandi wrote the book Financial Shock: A 360° Look at the Subprime Mortgage Implosion, and How to Avoid the Next Financial Crisis and in 2012 he wrote Paying the Price: Ending the Great Recession and Beginning a New American Century.
 Zandi's analysis of the impact of an economic stimulus package on the United States economy was cited by Christina Romer and Jared Bernstein in their report on President Barack Obama's proposed American Recovery and Reinvestment Plan, which became the American Recovery and Reinvestment Act of 2009.
 Zandi has authored multiple studies and op-eds, including: